 Parasailing (also known as parascending and parakiting) has been around for years – maybe longer than you’d think.

-Lemoigne founded the Aeronautical Training Service where he introduced the parasail and, before long, parasailing caught on as more of a recreational .
+Lemoigne founded the Aeronautical Training Service where he introduced the parasail intended for parachutists in training.

-He sold his idea to an American company in 1962 called “The Pioneer Parachute Company” in Connecticut.
+He sold his idea to an American company in 1962 called Pioneer Parachute Company in Connecticut.
 They came up with the name, “parasailing”.

-In the mid 60’s, the US military used the parasail for many functions such as rescue missions.
-It wasn’t until 1969, when parasailing became a sport.
+In the mid 1960’s, the US military used the parasail for many functions, such as rescue missions.
+It wasn’t until 1969, that parasailing became a sport of any kind.

 Check out this “helmet cam” view of parasailing.
-You’ll either love it or…not. 🙂
+You’ll either love the look of it or…maybe not.

 Rules were made by The National Transportation Safety Board around the world and the sport died off for some time.

 But today, countries like Finland and Northern Europe are famous inland-based parasailing locations.[ps2id id=’4′ target=”/]